-2.1 Average 2015 NEO individual performance index In order to recognize and reward individual contribution, 30% annual short-term incentive for executive officers is based on individual performance, which has two dimensions.
+Average 2018 NEO individual performance index

+In order to recognize and reward individual contribution, 30% of the annual short-term incentive for executive officers is based on individual performance, which has two dimensions.

 The first dimension is the achievement of results measured against the pre-determined business unit objectives.
 At the beginning of the year, the Compensation Committee reviews the President and CEO's individual performance goals for that year and recommends them to the Board for approval.
 Our President and CEO's goals, as well as those of our other executive officers, are designed to support the execution of the 6 Strategic Imperatives and thereby create value for shareholders.
-For further details on our President and CEO's key accomplishments and results for 2015, refer to section 10 entitled President and CEO Compensation on page 57.
+For further details on our President and CEO's key accomplishments and results for 2018, refer to section 10 entitled President and CEO compensation on page 56.

 The other dimension is the demonstration of the leadership attributes required to achieve those results.
 These include people leadership attributes that serve to build and leverage talent and drive team effectiveness, along with strategic leadership attributes that reinforce the transformation of the business and the execution of the strategy.
 Once the year is completed, the Compensation Committee and the independent directors of the Board assess the individual performance and leadership of the President and CEO.
 In addition, the President and CEO provides the Compensation Committee with his assessment of the individual performance and leadership of the other executive officers.
-Taking into account all the information provided, including the recommendations of the President and CEO, the Compensation Committee makes an informed judgment and recommends for Board approval the individual performance index (between 0 and 3x) for each of the executive officers.
+Taking into account all the information provided, including the recommendations of the President and CEO, the Compensation Committee makes an informed judgment and recommends for Board approval the individual performance index (between 0 and 3.0×) for each of the executive officers.
 This multiplier index applies on 30% of the total target bonus only.

-In 2015, individual performance indexes for the NEOs ranged from 1.25xto 3.0x, with an average index of 2.1x.
-Combined with the corporate performance factor of 102%, the 2015 annual short-term incentive awards for our NEOs ranged from \$300,658 to \$3,389,400, with an average payout of \$1,237,973.
+In 2018, individual performance indexes for the NEOs ranged from $2.0\times$ to 3.0×, with an average index of 2.3×.
+Combined with the corporate performance index of 95%, the 2018 annual short-term incentive awards for our NEOs ranged from \$822,250 to \$2,814,000, with an average payout of \$1,336,428, reflecting a year of strong operational performance and strategic progress.
 Please consult the individual NEO biographies in sections 10 and 11 for greater detail.